 BMLT has a feature-rich system for NA helplines called yap.
 It can manage volunteer lists, connect callers with NA volunteers in their areas, read and text BMLT schedule information to the caller, and read the current Just for Today.

 WSZF has set up a yap server for the zone, and service bodies are welcome to use it for their helplines.
 There is no charge to regions or areas to use the server itself, but regions or areas will need to set up and pay for their own phone numbers using Twilio.
 You should be able to port existing helpline numbers to Twilio.
-(Other regions have reported significant savings after moving to yap from other phone systems — perhaps 1/6 their previous expenses.)
+(Areas are reporting significant savings after moving to yap from other phone systems — perhaps 1/6 their previous expenses or even less.)

 We have a zone-wide demo number that service members can use to show the system to interested service bodies and for experiments.
 Contact email@example.com for more information.
 However, if your service body decides to go ahead with yap, or is even seriously considering it, you should probably start by getting your own test number from Twilio.
 Then you can get your number configured to your liking before going live or making a final decision.